kgisl/makesite/content/blog/2020-10-16-gartner-hype-analysis.md

 Thanks to "Quarter Century of Hype by Gartner" at [https://j.mp/hypeThis](https://j.mp/hypeThis), I have the following outcome to present for your kind perusal.

+### Some learnings

+- TIL [Methodology / Folksonomy](https://en.wikipedia.org/wiki/Folksonomy), a portmanteau of folk and taxonomy, as a [method](https://en.wikipedia.org/wiki/Folksonomy#Social_tagging_for_knowledge_acquisition) for social tagging for knowledge acquisition .

 ## Hype Categories

 ```python